TimeMachine1994/081925-SvelteTweb/CLOUDFLARE_WEBHOOK_SETUP.md

 - [ ] HTTPS enabled on webhook endpoint
 - [ ] Signature verification working
 - [ ] Test stream from OBS to production
-- [ ] Verify memorial page auto-reloads when live
+- [ ] Verify event page auto-reloads when live
 - [ ] Check server logs for webhook receipts
 - [ ] Monitor for webhook failures